 Among the most typical and unique of Sicilian dishes are: granita (crushed ice flavored with juice from local fruits or nuts), arancini (fried rice balls traditionally filled with meat and tomato sauce or mozzarella and ham), caponata (sweet and sour cold salad of eggplant, celery, bell pepper, capers, olives, and tomato sauce) and cannoli (pastries filled with ricotta).
 You will enjoy washing them down with one of Sicily’s wonderful indigenous wines: Frappato, Nero d’Avola, Malvasia and Caricante.

-Beyond being a great culinary destination, Sicily is also exquisite for sightseeing given its UNESCO World Heritage Sites, among them the Valley of the Greek Temples near Agrigento, the Roman Villa of the Casale in Piazza Armerina, the late Baroque towns of Catania, Modica, and Ragusa, the Roman and Greek sites of Siracusa, and the Aeolian Islands.
+Beyond being a great culinary destination, Sicily is also exquisite for sightseeing given its UNESCO World Heritage Sites, among them the Valley of the Greek Temples near Agrigento, the Roman Villa of the Casale in Piazza Armerina, the late Baroque towns of Catania, Modica, and Ragusa, the Roman and Greek sites of Siracusa, the volcano Etna and the Aeolian Islands.
 We visit some of those fascinating sites on our two itineraries and two post-tour extensions in Sicily.